Hair Porosity: Types, Causes, And How To Determine Its Level

 - Slide a hair strand between your index finger and thumb, starting from the tip towards your scalp.

 - If you feel that the slide is bumpy, you have high hair porosity, and if the slide is smooth, you have low hair porosity.
-If the slide is normal, your hair porosity is normal.
+If the slide is slightly bumpy, your hair porosity is normal.

 3. The Spray Bottle Test